braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users.md

 ---
-nav_title: Manage Your Braze Users
+nav_title: Company Users
-article_title: Manage Your Braze Users
+article_title: Company Users
 page_order: 2
 layout: dev_guide
-guide_top_header: "Manage Your Braze Users"
+guide_top_header: "Company Users"
 guide_top_text: "As your company's Braze account administrator, you may find that you need to manage users on a more granular or case-by-case basis.
-Braze can help you do that by creating Teams and managing user permissions and company-wide settings."
+Braze can help you do that by creating teams and managing user permissions and company-wide settings."

 page_type: landing
 description: "This landing page lists articles on managing your Braze users, such as adding and deleting users, setting user permissions, creating teams, and managing company settings."